Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Do you know what the second specialty of Shanghai is?
 It's the elevated road," A Tien continued to introduce.

-A Tien did not explain much about the elevated road system, but searching online, one can see that to develop logistics, Shanghai city built a dense elevated road system.
+A Tien did not explain much about the elevated road system, but searching online, we can see that to develop logistics, Shanghai city built a dense elevated road system.
 This is also one of the "specialties" and unique features of this city.

 Two-bedroom apartment but has three generations living including grandparents, parents and children.